ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_python_3.rst

 We do have some considerations depending on the types of Ansible code:

-1. control-node-side code - code that runs on the machine where you invoke :command:`/usr/bin/ansible`, only needs to support the control node's Python versions.
+1. code on the control node - code that runs on the machine where you invoke :command:`/usr/bin/ansible`, only needs to support the control node's Python versions.
 2. modules - the code which Ansible transmits to and invokes on the managed machine.
 Modules need to support the 'managed node' Python versions, with some exceptions.
 3. shared ``module_utils`` code - the common code that is  used by modules to perform tasks and sometimes used by control-node-side code as well.
 Shared ``module_utils`` code needs to support the same range of Python as the modules.